DylanGlass/theHobblinGoblin/docs/Factions/theAdventurersGuild.md

 The Adventurer's Guild was founded as a means to control the increasing population of opportunistic monsters and to explore the vast array of uncovered ruins.

 ## Borderless and Boundless
 Adventurers that bear the mark of the guild are generally admitted in any country regardless of their homeland.
-It is expected that adventurers remain neutral during times of war or political turmoil.
-There are heavy consequences for any adventurer caught carrying out an uncontracted political agenda.
+It is expected that adventurers remain neutral during times of war or political turmoil once accepting and carrying out a contract.

 ## Always Available
 Most towns and cities have an area dedicated to the Adventure's Guild.
 These areas can range from a great manned keep to a backroom in a bar.
 Each dedicated area will, at minimum, have the means of fulfilling contracts and accepting new ones.